leitwerk-ag/lssh/docs/ssh_config_format.md

 - SendEnv

 If one of these options appears in the git repository, lssh will not update the affected files in its machine-local configuration but will instead show an error message when executing `lssh --update-hosts`.

+### RemoteCommand

+A special case is the RemoteCommand config option, because you can specify a whitelist of allowed commands.
+For details, see [remote-command-whitellist.md](remote-command-whitellist.md).

 ## Additional lssh attributes